BETDAQ Betting Exchange: Can it Challenge Betfair?

 Soon enough, the company had established itself as a reputable stockbroking firm, before it was purchased by Ulster Bank, with the reported figure estimated at anywhere from £25 to £39 million, in 1994.

-Despite having already amassed a considerable fortune, Desmond wasn’t ready to announce an early retirement and instead set about investing what he had earned to earn more, setting up International Investment & Underwriting as the parent company for his new ventures.
+Instead, he set about investing what he had earned to earn more, setting up International Investment & Underwriting as the parent company for his new ventures.

 Over the next few years Desmond purchased and invested in a number of businesses, including luxury hotels,emerging ecommerce websites, football clubs and London City Airport (which he sold a decade later for a £725 million profit).